 Ashwagandha (Indian Ginseng)

-Ashwagandha is the best herb that helps in gaining weight and increasing appetite.
-This herb gives strength to the nervous system and detoxifies the body by improving digestion system.
-It removes psychological causes of anorexia.
+Ashwagandha is considered one of the best herbs in ayurveda that helps in gaining weight and increasing appetite.
+This herb gives strength to the nervous system and helps to detoxify the body by improving digestion system.
+It worsk on psychological causes of anorexia.

 Black pepper is a digestive stimulant.
 It helps with digestion in the stomach and stimulates the liver to produce more bile salts to emulsify the fats in the intestines.
-It corrects the digestion of fats and carbs.
-It stimulates appetite and suggests the brain to eat more.
-Therefore, black pepper is an effective cure for the anorexia.
+It helps to correct the digestion of fats and carbs.
+It can help stimulate appetite.
+Therefore, black pepper is an effective treatment for the anorexia.

 Cardamom contains some essential oils that work as digestive stimulant and appetizer.
 Cardamom also works on the brain and reduces stress and mental fatigue.
-It treats the anorexia associated with mental disorders.
+It can help treat the anorexia associated with mental disorders.

 Nagarmotha (Cyperus rotundus)

 Nagarmotha (Cyperus rotundus) is also called nut grass.
 It contains essential oils, terpenoids, cadalene, calamenene active principles.
 Nagarmotha is carminative, analgesic, diuretic, anthelminthic, anti-dysenteric and anti-inflammatory.
-It induces desire of eat and stimulates appetite, so it is beneficial in anorexia.
+It helsp to induce desire of eat and stimulates appetite, so it is beneficial in anorexia.